Home Kit

 | Attackers | Eldor Shomurodov, Igor Sergeev |

 Uzbekistan's 2026 World Cup kits feature the national colors of white, blue, and green referencing the Uzbek national flag.
-The kit supplier and full design details are yet to be confirmed for the 2026 tournament cycle.
+The kit supplier and full design details are yet to be confirmed for the 2026 tournament phase.
 White has been Uzbekistan's traditional primary international uniform color throughout their football history.

 Home Kit